 Legal departments understand the need to move quickly.
-This helps to capture these opportunities as well as want to ensure the enterprise minimizes risk and ensures governance and compliance.
+This helps to capture these opportunities as well as wants to ensure the enterprise minimizes risk and ensures governance and compliance.
 Marketing leaders are looking to leverage all this data and better understand their customers.

-This data is not just coming from traditional sources of employees, partners and customers.
-But the majority of new data will be arriving from the over six billion connected “internet of things,” including such devices as embedded apps in autos, wearable devices and sensors.
+This data is not just coming from traditional sources of employees, partners, and customers.
+But the majority of new data will be arriving from the over six billion connected “internet of things,” including such devices as embedded apps in autos, wearable devices, and sensors.

 This new digital world and the need to integrate “things,” “mobile apps” and “web apps” is resulting in the need for pervasive integration.
 Many new integration flows will be developed outside of the control of IT and our own research shows that by 2019 60% of enterprises will be adopting APIs for their digital initiatives.

 Integration approaches need to evolve to not only support traditional integration specialists but also “ad-hoc” or “citizen” integrators.
 This larger pool of technical resources typically does integration involving systems of differentiation or innovation.
-For example, mobile applications, online marketing and digital commerce applications.
+For example, mobile applications, online marketing, and digital commerce applications.

 B2B EDI integration managed service

-Can your existing B2B/EDI integration infrastructure support the demands of today’s digital economy and the shift to “Integration as a service” model?
+Can your existing B2B/EDI integration infrastructure support the demands of today’s digital economy and the shift to the “Integration as a service” model?

-In a recent study on the state of B2B integration managed services market, Ovum Consulting highlights that changes in customer expectations and stringent regulatory compliance mandates are driving major B2B integration infrastructure modernization initiatives.
+In a recent study on the state of the B2B integration managed services market, Ovum Consulting highlights that changes in customer expectations and stringent regulatory compliance mandates are driving major B2B integration infrastructure modernization initiatives.

 They also point out that many organizations are looking to take advantage of cloud B2B integration services in order to keep pace.
 One of the key findings in the report found that cloud-based B2B integration managed services can reduce operating costs by 30% to 40%.